Qiskit/benchpress/README.md

 ## Previous results

-This branch contains a collection of Benchpress results for [Tket](https://github.com/CQCL/tket).
+This branch contains a collection of Benchpress results.
 For consistency, all results are produced on the same desktop machine running a 12-core AMD 7900 processor with 128Gb of memory and a Linux OS.

 ### Qiskit results